KorfLab/algorithms/README.md

 + Specific build requirements if any
 + External data files if required
 + Testing procedure (see below)
++ Authors who directly contributed to the project
++ Attributions to those who contributed indirectly to project
 + Any other information that might be useful

 Most projects should also include a `TUTORIAL.md` that walks a user through